pixel

 The focus then becomes “What can I do to make my life the best it can be?”

-The complaining, griping, and whining are silenced, and you begin to walk your own path, your own way.
+The complaining, griping, and whining are silenced, and you begin to walk your own path, into knowing yourself, to walk your own way.

 Scroll to Top